jaeddison/farm-diary/README.md

 # Farm Diary

-A searchable, mobile-first farm logbook for Driffield Farming Ltd — production, herd flags, weather, grazing, and k-line management, all in one tap-to-enter tool.
+A searchable, mobile-first farm logbook — production, herd flags, weather, grazing, and k-line management, all in one tap-to-enter tool.
 Separate from Dairy Assistant, which handles live herd operations; Farm Diary is the historical record you scroll back through.

 Built as a single self-contained HTML file.
 No backend, no build step, no account — all data is stored locally in your phone's browser via `localStorage`.